Crash (The Human League album): Background

 After spending two years recording their fourth album Hysteria, which met with only moderate commercial success, the band struggled to record further material.
-They recorded some new material with producer Colin Thurston in Utopia Studios in London, who previously worked with them on the Reproduction album.
-However, the slow progress in the studio was wearing his patience thin, so once he left for his honeymoon he let his assistant Paul Rabiger take over the rest of the sessions, who would be credited for keyboards and arrangements on the final album.
+They recorded some new material with producer Colin Thurston at their 24-track studio in Sheffield and later Utopia Studios in London, who previously worked with them on the Reproduction album.
+However, the sessions did not work out after four months, partly because of the slow progress, Thurston's and the band's combined indecisiveness and the negative atmosphere surrounding the sessions.
+Once Thurston left for his honeymoon, he let his assistant Paul Rabiger take over the rest of the sessions, who would be credited for keyboards and arrangements on the final album; even so, the sessions continued to remain slow and unfocused without a producer at the helm.

 By 1985, musician/songwriter Jo Callis had left the group.
-Virgin Records, worried by the lack of progress in one of their leading acts, called the band principals to a meeting where a solution was sought.
-As the problem was perceived to be the lack of production, it was suggested that the band take up an offer to work with Minneapolis-based production duo Jimmy Jam and Terry Lewis.
+Virgin Records, worried by the lack of progress in one of their leading acts, called the band principals to a meeting.
+As the problem was perceived to be the lack of production progress, it was suggested that the band take up an offer to work with Minneapolis-based production duo Jimmy Jam and Terry Lewis.
 Jam and Lewis had written for and produced the S.O.S.
 Band, Cherrelle and Alexander O'Neal, and had just finished working on Janet Jackson's breakthrough album Control.
 They had developed an interest in the Human League after the success of their US releases; they were also seeking an opportunity to cross over into mainstream pop and saw the Human League as the perfect opportunity.